-If you are currently a professional practicing in the field of disability management but do not meet the eligibility criteria to pursue CDMS certification, the Associate Disability Management Specialist (ADMS) designation is the ideal path for you.
+If you’re a professional in the field of disability management but don’t meet the eligibility criteria to pursue CDMS certification, the Associate Disability Management Specialist (ADMS) designation is the ideal path for you.

 The pathway to earning the ADMS designation is through the Core Knowledge Curriculum (CKC).
 One must successfully complete the CKC with a cumulative passing score of 80% across all module post-tests.

 The market demands qualified professionals: The disability management field is evolving, encompassing many disciplines including nursing, safety, risk management, and human resources.
 The ADMS designation meets the market demand for professionals who can demonstrate heightened knowledge and commitment to excellence.
 Employers benefit from enhanced customer confidence and a competitive edge in the marketplace.

 - The ADMS signifies competency in the disability management professional continuum.
 Whether you’ve practiced for years but lack the required education for CDMS certification, or you’re a new practitioner looking for a solid career foundation, the ADMS designation is the mark of competency.
 It also provides a career path for those wishing to meet the eligibility criteria and sit for the CDMS certification examination in the future.

 Consumer Protection and Confidence